cyberofficial/Synthalingua/README.md

 ## Examples
 #### Please note, make sure you edit the livetranslation.bat/livetranslation.bash file to change the settings.
 If you do not, it will use the default settings.

+You have a 12gb GPU and want to stream the audio from a live stream https://www.twitch.tv/somestreamerhere and want to translate it to English.
+You can run the following command:
+`python transcribe_audio.py --ram 12gb --stream_translate --stream_language Japanese --stream_url https://www.twitch.tv/somestreamerhere`
+Stream Sources from YouTube and Twitch are supported.
+You can also use any other stream source that supports HLS/m3u8.

 You have a GPU with 6GB of memory and you want to use the Japanese model.
 You also want to translate the transcription to English.
 You also want to send the transcription to a Discord channel.
 You also want to set the energy threshold to 300.
 You can run the following command: